-We're thrilled to have been awarded Plastic Free Champion status - and how appropriate during Plastic Free July!
+I'm thrilled to have been awarded Plastic Free Champion status - and how appropriate during Plastic Free July!

 Surfers Against Sewage created the awards for businesses that remove the use of avoidable single use plastic, and drive the change that's needed to stem the tide of plastic at source: quite simply, if we don't use it, we remove the need for it to be made.

-Our packaging is all plastic free: soaps are available package free or wrapped in beautiful uncoated paper using vegetable oil-based inks that's designed and manufactured in England by Cambridge Imprint.
+Packaging is all plastic free: soaps are available package free or wrapped in beautiful uncoated paper using vegetable oil-based inks that's designed and manufactured in England by Cambridge Imprint.

-And most recently we introduced a range of environmentally sustainable and reusable gift wrapping made from vintage scarves.
+And most recently I introduced a range of environmentally sustainable and reusable gift wrapping made from vintage scarves.
 It's based on the ancient Japanese art of furoshiki, and needs no tape to secure it.

 But my plastic free quest doesn't stop there; I'm always searching for more eco friendly ways of doing business and living a more modest, meaningful and greener life.